by Mike Ratliff

 In v12 above we see that the Word of God is living and active.
 It is God’s Word that has been Spirit breathed to those who wrote it down.
 It is sharper than any two-edged sword.
 It cuts right through our fleshly arguments, our false assumptions, and our deeply hidden secrets.
 God uses it to discern the very thoughts and intentions of our hearts.
 When we tell the truth to those who refuse to obey it, they are actually building up wrath against their rebellion.
 When they are judged, these acts of rebellion will be used against them.
 This is why we must rebuke them via the Word of God, not our emotions, not our intellect, not our learning.
 Instead, we must exegetically show the truth to them.
 If they repent then praise God!
 If they don’t then they are actually building the case against themselves in God’s court.
 They have become accountable to the truth they have heard.
 When we obey God it is costly to those who observe us or hear us or read what we have written.
 Why?
 God’s truth always forces a decision on our part.
 Either we believe and obey or we disbelieve and disobey.
 Fortunately, God is gracious.

-28 “What do you think?
-A man had two sons.
-And he went to the first and said, ‘Son, go and work in the vineyard today.’
-29 And he answered, ‘I will not,’ but afterward he changed his mind and went.
-30 And he went to the other son and said the same.
-And he answered, ‘I go, sir,’ but did not go.
+28 “But what do you think?
+A man had two sons, and he came to the first and said, ‘Son, go work today in the vineyard.’
+29 And he answered, ‘I will not’; but afterward he regretted it and went.
+30 The man came to the second and said the same thing; and he answered, ‘I will, sir’; but he did not go.
 31 Which of the two did the will of his father?”
-They said, “The first.”
-Jesus said to them, “Truly, I say to you, the tax collectors and the prostitutes go into the kingdom of God before you.
-32 For John came to you in the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes believed him.
-And even when you saw it, you did not afterward change your minds and believe him.
-(Matthew 21:28-32 ESV)
+They *said, “The first.”
+Jesus *said to them, “Truly I say to you that the tax collectors and prostitutes will get into the kingdom of God before you.
+32 For John came to you in the way of righteousness and you did not believe him; but the tax collectors and prostitutes did believe him; and you, seeing this, did not even feel remorse afterward so as to believe him.
+Matthew 21:28-32 (NASB)

 The words of our Lord are all centered around this point of contention.
 Either we believe and obey or we don’t.
 Those who believe and obey are those who are on the narrow way that leads to life.
 Those who refuse to obey are those on the way to destruction.
 Obedience is a key marker of a regenerate heart.
 If a Christian teacher or preacher or writer says otherwise then we must rebuke them.
 They are deceivers.
 This passage from Matthew tells us that many are religious believers, but they don’t really believe because they don’t obey despite that they look real.
 Then there are those who hear, but don’t obey because they are in their sins.
 However they repent and obey later.
 That would be those who God found and called from their sin.
 They may not be anyone the Christian elite would have anything to do with, but God has drawn them from darkness into light, therefore they love and obey their Lord.